FabriziOki/ppo-mlbda/README.md

 ```

 > **Important:** Do not use `pip install` directly — it bypasses `pyproject.toml` and `uv.lock`, causing environment drift.
 Always use `uv add` / `uv sync`.

----

-Want me to save this as a file, or should I also add Linux/macOS instructions alongside it?